francescoimola/my-site/_notes/about-me.md

 <img src="./assets/profile_img/profileimage.png">

+My work is supported by the generosity of the people who believe in its value.
+Please consider [buying me a coffe](https://ko-fi.com/francescoimola).

 If you have any questions or would like to contact me, you can find me on [Twitter](https://twitter.com/frn_imola) and [Are.na](https://www.are.na/francesco-imola-2o2ng4qooxm).
-If you want to dig deeper, [read my CV](https://www.notion.so/franimola/CV-Francesco-Imola-f0a37e5eb86d4a5995750428663502d5).